shiva-kumar-biru/panel/README.md

 2. [test.py](https://github.com/shiva-kumar-biru/panel/blob/main/test.py) : the file retrieves data from a MariaDB database, creates a line plot using Matplotlib, and displays the plot as an interactive Panel figure.

 ### PowerFactory Files:
-1.[practice.pfd](https://github.com/shiva-kumar-biru/panel/edit/main/practice.pfd): This file is the project created in power factory Tool, make sure to import into the powerfactory project folder before running the panel command ,so that you can see the results in the Interface.
+1.[practice.pfd](https://github.com/shiva-kumar-biru/panel/edit/main/practice.pfd): This file is the project created in the power factory Tool, make sure to import it into the power factory project folder before running the panel command,so that you can see the results in the Interface.

 ## *How to run the panel* <a name="how-to-run-the-panel"></a>